Implications of GWTC-3 on primordial black holes from vacuum bubbles: Conclusions

 \section{Conclusions}

-The analysis of GWTC-3 reported by the LVK collaboration indicates a substructure in the mass distribution of the detected black holes.
-In particular, two peaks were found at $\sim10M_{\odot}$ and $\sim35M_{\odot}$ respectively, suggesting more than one channels of the formation of BHBs.
-The mass distribution can phenomenologically be described by the \textquotedblleft Power Law + Peak\textquotedblright{} model.
-In this work, we have considered the possibility that the peak at higher masses is attributed to PBHs generated in a non-perturbative mechanism, where the black holes are formed by vacuum bubbles that nucleate during inflation.
-These PBHs are either ``subcritical'' or ``supercritical'', and the mass function near the critical mass $m_{*}$ is expected to obey a broken power law.
-We then assumed a model where each LVK BHB is either a ABH binary or a PBH binary.
-This model was expected to have a similar behavior as the \textquotedblleft Power Law + Peak\textquotedblright{} model adopted by LVK.
+The analysis of GWTC-3 reported by the LVK Collaboration indicates a substructure in the mass distribution of the detected black holes.
+In particular, two peaks were found at $\sim10M_{\odot}$ and $\sim35M_{\odot}$ respectively, suggesting more than one channel of the formation of BHBs.
+The mass distribution can phenomenologically be described by the \textsc{Power Law + Peak} model, where the Gaussian peak accounts for black holes around $35M_{\odot}$.
+In this work, we have considered the possibility that the peak at higher masses is attributed to PBHs obeying a merger rate different from black holes on the lower mass end.
+In particular, we considered PBHs generated in a nonperturbative mechanism, where the black holes are formed by vacuum bubbles that nucleate during inflation.
+These PBHs are either ``subcritical'' or ``supercritical,'' and the mass function near the critical mass $m_{*}$ is expected to obey a broken power law.
+We then assumed a model where each LVK BHB is either a ABH binary from the \textsc{Power Law + Peak} distribution or a PBH binary from the broken power law distribution.

+Under the above assumption, we performed hierarchical Bayesian analyses on the GWTC-3 data, and found that (1) PBHs described by a broken power law mass function are strongly preferred over the \textsc{Power Law + Peak} ABHs near $\sim 30 M_\odot$.
+These PBHs significantly suppress the ``peak'' in the \textsc{Power Law + Peak} model.
+(2) More than half of the GWTC-3 events can be attributed to PBHs.
+(3) Black holes with masses smaller than $30M_{\odot}$ are dominated by ABHs.
+(4) PBHs are rare below $m_{*}$, i.e., the mass function obeys a power law rather than a broken power law.
+One should note that these conclusions rely on the assumption that ABHs are described by the \textsc{Power Law + Peak} model, which is a phenomenological parametrization for the ABH mass function.
+Given the uncertainties in ABH formation, the strong preference over the \textsc{Power Law + Peak} ABH model is not conclusive evidence for the existence of PBHs.